Get our latest book recommendations, author news, and competitions right to your inbox.

 About The Illustrator

-Toni D. Chambers earned her BFA in illustration at the University of Massachusetts.
-Born to Jamaican immigrant parents, Toni has always had family, culture, and the arts as prominent inspiring forces in her life.
+Toni D. Chambers (she/her) is an electric lady born and raised in Southern New Haven, Connecticut.
+She earned her BFA in illustration at the University of Massachusetts.
+Currently, she is living her best life as an illustrator in Landover, Maryland.
+Born to Jamaican immigrant parents, Toni has always considered family, culture, and the arts prominent, inspiring forces in her life.
+She’s always wanted to be an artist, whether as a dancer, actress, or singer.
+Her passion for reading and storytelling led her to a career as an illustrator.

 Product Details